SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

    * - :bolditalic:`metatask_PcpCombine_APCP_all_accums_obs_CCPA` (``verify_pre.yaml``)
      - Set of tasks that generate NetCDF files containing observed APCP for the accumulation intervals specified in ``VX_APCP_ACCUMS_HRS``.
-Files for accumulation intervals larger than the one provided in the obs are obtained by adding APCP values over multiple obs accumulation intervals, e.g. if the obs contain 1-hour accumulations and 3-hr accumulation is specified in ``VX_APCP_ACCUMS_HRS``, then groups of 3 successive 1-hour APCP values in the obs are added to obtain the 3-hour values.
+Files for accumulation intervals larger than the one provided in the obs are obtained by adding APCP values over multiple obs accumulation intervals.
+       For example, if the obs contain 1-hour accumulations and 3-hr accumulation is specified in ``VX_APCP_ACCUMS_HRS``, then groups of 3 successive 1-hour APCP values in the obs are added to obtain the 3-hour values.
        In Rocoto, the tasks under this metatask are named ``run_MET_PcpCombine_APCP{accum_intvl}h_obs_CCPA``, where ``{accum_intvl}`` is the accumulation interval in hours (e.g., ``01``, ``03``, ``06``, etc.)